Cranberry Orange Turkey Breast is such a great, easy and delicious alternative to cooking a whole turkey. The meat turns out juicy and flavorful.

 To make this dish even tastier, the turkey breast has been rubbed with a brown sugar and spices blend, that adds to the festive holiday flavors.
 Garnish the roast with fresh cranberries and extra orange zest, fresh rosemary or thyme, right before serving.

-- For the best flavors, its better to buy herb marinated turkey breast as it is more tender.
-Just make sure you don’t buy one that it is in an overpowering marinade, for the flavors not to compete.
+- For the best flavors, it’s better to buy herb-marinated turkey breast since it is more tender.
+Just make sure you don’t buy one that is in an overpowering marinade because the flavors are not to compete.

 - Don’t skip the fresh orange zest, it’s what it makes the dish amazing.

 - For a spicier kick, add 1-2 teaspoons of red pepper flakes.